eblocha/composable-locks/README.md

 ## Basic Mutex

-Starting with a basic mutex, re-exported from [async-mutex](https://github.com/DirtyHairy/async-mutex)
+Starting with a basic mutex:

 ```ts
 import { Mutex } from "composable-locks";